Which size microSD card is best for Nintendo Switch?

 Transferring game data from one microSD card to another

 Unfortunately, the process for transferring your game data from one microSD card to another isn't the most intuitive thing.
 Whether upgrading your storage or just wanting to go with a different memory card, you will need to use a computer to make this transfer possible.
 While it isn't easy, it is possible if you follow the right steps.

 The microSD cards to get for Nintendo Switch

 Since the Nintendo Switch and Switch Lite only have 32GB of internal storage and the Switch OLED isn't much better with 64GB, you will need to purchase a microSD card if you plan on purchasing several large Switch titles.
 If you tend to buy more digital versions, you'll want a larger microSD card, while those who buy cartridges won't need as big of a memory card to get the job done.

 Fast, solid, and balanced.

-This Samsung card won't break the bank at $45, but it is more expensive than other options.
+This SanDisk card won't break the bank.
 Its size for the price makes it a great value, and it offers a balance of speed and capacity.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!